Texas Tech vs. Kansas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Kansas State Stats and Trends

-- When Kansas State amasses more than 386.6 yards, the team is 2-0 against the spread and 1-1 overall.
+- Kansas State is 2-0 against the spread and 1-1 overall when the team churns out over 386.6 yards.

 - The Wildcats have turned the ball over one more time (9 total) than the Red Raiders have forced a turnover (8) this season.